Implementing Custom Authentication#

 assert isinstance(auth, Token)

-And if you’d like to exclude individual routes outside those configured:
+And if you would like to exclude individual routes outside those configured:

 import anyio